-- Foods low in saturated fat, trans fat and cholesterol.
+- Foods low in sodium, trans fat and added sugar.
 Read food labels and choose healthful options.

 - Drink lots of water!
-Cut back on alcohol and drinks with caffeine (coffee, tea and soft drinks)
+Cut back on alcohol, sugar-sweetened beverages, and drinks with caffeine (coffee, tea and soft drinks).

 How can physical activity help?